hermangroup/docs/introduction/how-to-buy.rst

   https://www.bitmex.com

   BitMEX is a pure-crypto derivates exchange offering trading with up to 100x leverage.
-DASH is available to trade against BTC.
+HISTORIA is available to trade against BTC.

 MBAex
   .. image:: exchanges/mbaex.png